Jose01000111/102.1-Disk_Layout_design/README.md

 🔹Format and Mount Partitions

-## Part 2: Tailor Layout to Intended System Use:
+## 2️⃣: Tailor Layout to Intended System Use:

 Next, I adapted the partition scheme based on how the system would be used—for example, increasing /var for a web server or expanding /home for a developer environment.